 Cristina Ramirez is a Los Angeles based multimedia artist and music enthusiast, originally from Pearblossom, CA. After moving to LA in 2009 to attend Loyola Marymount University, Cristina began volunteering at the on campus radio station, KXLU 88.9 FM, as part of the video crew filming and editing live performances.
 Her creative endeavors extended to DJing a weekly show and handling promotions and publicity for the radio station.
 She graduated in 2012 with a BA in Studio Arts with an emphasis in Screen Printing.

-Cristina currently works in the online and tour publicity department for The Planetary Group, manages several LA musical groups, and exhibits her artwork and zines in local art spaces and galleries.
+Cristina currently works as a Project Manager for The Planetary Group, manages several LA musical groups, and exhibits her artwork and zines in local art spaces and galleries.
 Her interests include petting cats, using Domino’s Pizza Tracker, and watching Bob’s Burgers.

 As a music industry professional and attorney with over 15 years of experience in the music and entertainment industries, Ben started off as the music director at WMVL Radio.
 Soon after, Ben joined the Planetary Group and has led successful campaigns with artists including The Decemberists, Interpol, Bob Mould, Passion Pit, Gogol Bordello, Kings of Leon, Sun Kil Moon, Gaslight Anthem, DeVotchKa, and many others.
 Ben is passionate about developing new artists and creating opportunities for them to thrive.